-14.6.4.2 NR SA FR1 CSI-RS based L1-RSRP Measurement Accuracy for Satellite Access
+14.6.4.2 NR SA FR1 CSI-RS based L1-RSRP measurement accuracy on resource set with reception off for Satellite Access

 14.6.4.2.1 Test purpose

 The purpose of this test is to verify that the CSI-RS based L1-RSRP measurement accuracy is within the specified limits.
 This test will verify the requirements in clause 14.6.4.0.2.